nzzdev/Storytelling-Styleguide/pages/style/colors-print.md

 src: "assets/teaser-color_print@1x.png 1x, assets/teaser-color_print@2x.png 2x"
 ```

-...Some text here about how the colors were developed.
-Leann should be responsible for providing the content for this page.
+The focus during the development of our palette for daily business was to make sure our graphics were readable for those readers with the most common forms of color blindness – all the while keeping a modern and consistent style in our visual work.
+We have implemented a mix of bright and pale colors, which allows us to customize and prioritize complex content while being sure that its both readable and eye-catching.

-For illustrations and when using a color as a background, all colors can be stepped lighter by using an opacity of 75%, 50% or 25%.
+In order to stay consistent between our graphic works, we use this palette in the order listed below.
+Designers can use the opacity steps of 75, 50 and 25% to create a little more variety within the color-order constraints.

 ## Qualitative Color Scale: Primary
 Our qualitative colors for daily business are the most used colors in our color palette.
 These colors should be used *in order* for different or "unrelated" categories within a dataset.
 Such a dataset could be countries, religions, or breeds of dogs.
-We use them in the order listed below.
+Deviating from the order can be done when the content of the graphic contains positive or negative association and therefore this color separation is a priority.

 ```color
 span: 2